A selection of fruit and vegetables laying on a table

 Seems too good to be true, right?
 Thankfully, this incredibly versatile, extra creamy, and indisputably delicious food is good for more than just your tastebuds.

 Known as a super fruit, avocado is naturally abundant in healthy fats, vitamins E and C, and minerals.
-Adding more avocado to your diet supports your skin health in more ways than one.
-Let’s take a closer look at their benefits:
+Adding more avocado to your diet supports your skin health in more ways than one:

 • May reduce skin damage — Free radicals caused by UV light, environmental toxins, alcohol, and more all significantly damage your skin, resulting in early signs of ageing.
 Thankfully, avocados are rich in antioxidants, including vitamins C and E, phenolics, and carotenoids, which play an essential role in helping to safeguard your skin from free radical damage.
 All in all, avocados are suggested to help protect your skin from sun damage, inflammation, and oxidative damage.